This Is Not That: Church

 And I remember thinking—yes.
 Like—this is it.
 This is the picture of church I’ve been reaching for, fumbling for words to describe.

-Bob tells a story about high school, about how he was terrible at school, terrible at sports, awkward with girls.
+Bob tells a story about high school—how he struggled in class, was terrible at sports, awkward with girls.
 GPA so low you could count it on two fingers.

 And then this guy shows up.
 Randy.
 Motorcycle.
 Beard.
 Girlfriend.
 Basically everything teenage Bob wanted.